ldci/OpenCV-Xojo/README.md

-# Xojo Bindings for OpenCV
+# Xojo and OpenCV
 ### http://opencv.org/
 ### https://www.xojo.com

+## *This binding requires OpenCV 3.0!*

 ## Warning
 You must use 32-bit version of OpenCV dynamically linked libraries.
-Work under progress!
+Work under progress at Xojo for 64-bit!

-## Warning
-The code is still under development.
+The code is under development.
 This software is provided 'as-is', without any express or implied warranty.

+## Getting Started
+Very easy.
+Just unzip the downloaded file and open OpenCVX code with Xojo IDE.
+Then drag the **OpenCVX folder** to any application requiring OpenCV image processing. **OPenCVX folder** contains different **modules** that give access to numerous OpenCV functions that are declared as External Methods.

+Inside each module there is a **constant** (e.g. core, immproc, highgui..) which is linked to  OpenCV libraries.
+PLease update values according to your platform.

-### samples dir
+## samples dir
-Several scripts which demonstrate how to use OpenCV with Xojo.
+Several programs which demonstrate how to use OpenCV with Xojo are included in the **samples** directory .
-These scripts allow to play with camera and images.
+These programs allow to play with camera and images.

 ## enjoy